Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Who is eligible to participate?

-We are looking for healthy boys and girls between 12 and 35 months with no known physical disabilities.
+We will be looking for healthy boys and girls between 12 and 35 months with no known physical disabilities.

 If I am interested, who do I contact?